cbmi-uthsc/iGPSD/README.md

 # iGPSD
-Project 8: Integrating genomics and high-frequency physiologic data for sepsis detection
+Integrating genomics and physiologic data (high-frequency) for sepsis detection